 Students with non-traditional backgrounds.
 Fortunately, a higher education is now accessible to students of all ages, backgrounds, and learning styles.
 However, college success is still predicated on identifying the institutions, programs, and postsecondary opportunities that present a good fit and that accommodate one’s unique needs and interests.
 International students, homeschooled students, students with learning disabilities, and students with interests in specialized colleges or academic programs, for example, face some different challenges in the college search and admissions process and often benefit from the guidance of a professional who can offer admission assistance tailored to their unique circumstances.

-The counselors at College Transitions, by virtue of their professional background and exclusive focus on the college admissions process, offers college admission assistance to each of the above groups, and is able to help all students make the most of their undergraduate experience.
+The counselors at College Transitions, as a result of their professional background and exclusive focus on the college admissions process, offer college admission assistance to each of the above groups, and is able to help all students make the most of their undergraduate experience.
 With advanced degrees in education and more than a decade of experience guiding students, College Transitions’ counselors have worked with a wide variety of families, and have guided thousands of students to—and through—good fit colleges and universities.
-We encourage you to contact us by phone at 706.389.9936 or by email at email@example.com to learn more about how we can help you.
+We encourage you to contact us by phone at 678.710.3699 or by email at [email protected] to learn more about how we can help you.
 You may also request a free consultation.